Sustainability Appraisal Scoping Report Consultation

 Please note this is NOT a consultation on the JLP, but on the scope of related SA documents which are required by regulations.

 All Development Plan Documents are required to be subject to SA and Strategic Environment Assessment (SEA) throughout their preparation.

-The requirements to carry out SA and SEA are distinct, although it is possible to satisfy both using a single appraisal process (as advocated in the National Planning Practice Guidance).
+The requirements to carry out an SA and SEA are distinct.
+However, it is possible to satisfy both using a single appraisal process (as advocated in the National Planning Practice Guidance).

-SA informs the plan-making process by helping to refine the contents of such documents, so that they maximise the benefits of sustainable development and avoid, or at least minimise, the potential for adverse effects.
+SA informs the plan-making process by helping to refine the contents of such documents.
+This is so they maximise the benefits of sustainable development and avoid (or at least reduce) the potential for adverse effects.